France's Credit Agricole makes $875 million buyout offer for Italy's Creval

 The group would have a 5% market share nationwide, with more than two thirds of branches concentrated in Italy’s wealthy north.

-Credit Agricole entered Italian retail banking in 2007 when it bought northern banks Cariparma and Friuladria.
-In 2016, its asset management arm Amundi bought rival Pioneer Investments from UniCredit for 3.6 billion euros.
-The following year the French cooperative group acquired three small failing banks.
+Credit Agricole entered Italian retail banking in 2007 buying northern banks Cariparma and Friuladria, to which it added three small ailing banks a decade later.
+In the meantime, its asset manager Amundi had acquired rival Pioneer from UniCredit for 3.6 billion euros.

 “We keep a long-term view and don’t get scared if Italy’s debt risk premium goes up and down,” Maioli said.

-Reporting by Matthieu Protard and Sudip Kar-Gupta in Paris and Andrea Mandala in Milan; Editing by Kirsten Donovan, Susan Fenton and Barbara Lewis
+Additional reporting by Pamela Barbaglia in London; Editing by Kirsten Donovan, Susan Fenton and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.